avi202020/fx-orders-processor/README.md

 -------------------------
 We also require fx-orders-capture microservice https://github.com/pmjobsearch01/fx-orders-capture.git to run along with fx-orders-processor microservice.

-Once both of the applications is up and running by using above run command open a browser and test the application using below url
+Once both of the applications are up and running by using above run command open a browser and test the application using below url

 http://localhost:8080/